 5 Matching questions

-- Is discovery permitted during a post grant review?
+- Is discovery permitted during an inter partes review?

-- How will the Board conclude an inter partes review?
+- How long will an inter partes review take?

-- e The AIA authorizes the Office to set standards and procedures for the taking of discovery during a post grant review, including that discovery be limited to evidence directly related to factual assertions advanced by either party in the proceeding.
+- e The AIA authorized the Office to set standards and procedures for the taking of discovery during an inter parted review, including that discovery be limited the depositions of witnesses submitting affidavits or declarations and what is otherwise necessary in the interest of justice

 5 Multiple choice questions

 - A derivation proceeding requires that an applicant for patent file a petition to institute the proceeding.
 The petition must set forth with particularly the basis for finding that an inventor named in an earlier application derived the claimed invention from the petitioner.
 The petition must be made under oath and supported by substantial evidence.
 The petition must be filed within 1 year of the date of the first publication of a claim to an invention that is the same or substantially the same as the earlier application's claim to the invention.

 - Yes, Section 6 of the AIA elevates the standard for granting a request for inter partes reexamination.
 Under the new standard, the information presented in an inter partes reexamination request must provide a showing that there is a reasonable likelihood that the requester will prevail with respect to at least one of the patent claims challenged in the request.
 The standard for ex parte reexamination remains unchanged.